milestonesys/mipsdk-samples-protocol/WebRTC_JavaScript/README.md

 ## Description

+Following is the description of the two different ways of setup of the WebRTC connection.

+### Common

+Both the RESTful and the WebSocket communication share several common setup and methods which are located in the `main.js`.
+Particularly the callback methods for the peer connection, commands, login in and log out.

+### RESTful API

-Please look at the `main.js` code while reading the following steps:
+Please look at the `rest.js` code while reading the following steps:

 1. In `initiateWebRTCSession()`, the session is initiated by a POST request to `API/REST/v1/WebRTC/Session`.
    The request body contains